mozilla-l10n/documentation/src/tools/pontoon/adding_new_locale.md

 Find the locale code in [CLDR territoryInfo.json](https://github.com/unicode-cldr/cldr-core/blob/master/supplemental/territoryInfo.json) and multiply its `_populationPercent` with the territory `_population`.
 Repeat if multiple occurrences of locale code exist and sum products.

 At this point click **SAVE** in the bottom right corner to save and create the new locale.
-The "Terminology" project should then appear under the new team's page.
-Wait until Pontoon syncs for the locale dashboard to work.
-You can then check if the locale’s page, as well as the new project, are available - in this case at https://pontoon.mozilla.org/am/
+The "Terminology" project should appear automatically under the new team's page — in this case at https://pontoon.mozilla.org/am/